Cyber-Dioxide/Wifi-Brute/README.md

 # Wifi-Brute
 A tool to crack a wifi password with a help of wordlist.
 This may take long to crack a wifi depending upon number of passwords your wordlist contains.
-I've make it as fast as possible
+# Service
+* Get a paid worlds best top rated hacking course dm me on instagram @coding_memz
+* Get easy and working wifi hacking course dm me on instagram @coding_memz
+* Get 14M password lost containing worlds top used passwords dm me on instagram @coding_memz

 # Youtube
 * Watch the tutotrial on youtube.